altdesktop/i3ipc-glib/README.md

 # to events.
 ipc = i3ipc.Connection.new()

 # Query the ipc for outputs.
-For now, the result is a dict that represents the
+For now, the result is a list that represents the
 # parsed reply of a command like `i3-msg -t get_outputs`.
 outputs = ipc.get_outputs()